iTrauco/experiments-in-threeJS/README.md

 1. Go to Pull Requests

-2. Click on the name of each pull request*
+2. Click on the name of each 'OPEN' pull request
-*Each will be left 'OPEN'

 3. Scroll down to preview changes